Roche/pyreadstat/README.md

 ```

 The appropiate formats to use are beyond the scope of this documentation.
 Probably you want to read a file
-produced in the original application and use meta.original_value_formats to get the formats.
+produced in the original application and use meta.original_variable\_types to get the formats.
 Otherwise look
 for the documentation of the original application.

 ##### SPSS